5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/README.md

 [**SSDT-XCPM**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/01_Adding_missing_Devices_and_enabling_Features/Xtra_Enabling_XCPM_on_Ivy_Bridge_CPUs)|SSDT and Kernel Patches and to force-enable XCPM Power Management on Ivy Bridge CPUs|–

 #### Cosmetic SSDTs
-The SSDTs listed below will most likely not add or enable any features besides being present in the IORegestry as a device or service, so it looks like a genuine Mac model as defined in the SMBIOS.
+The SSDTs listed below will most likely not add or enable any features besides being present in the IORegestry as a device or service, so it looks like a genuine Mac model as defined by the SMBIOS.

 |SSDT|Description|Search term(s) in DSDT
 |:----:|-------------|:-------------------:|